 As dancers we tend to spend a lot of time on demi pointe.
 Ballet, jazz, contemporary, and even tap dancers can benefit from strengthening and improving their releve (hip hop dancers, you can have a pass here-but do the exercises anyway, strength is good).
-Dancers who are working towards getting pointe shoes should pay special attention to developing a very solid releve to demi pointe.
-Even parents and siblings who would like to strengthen their calves and ankles are welcome to play.
+Dancers who are working towards getting pointe shoes should pay special attention to Mindfulness Training.
+This greatly helps dancers focus on standing at the edge of their toes.

 The only tool required today is a step (any step will do, even a curb, but it’s best if you have a wall or banister to hold for balance).
 Start with your toes on the edge of a step and your heel hanging down below the level of your toes.

 Slowly press up to your highest releve, being sure to keep the alignment of your ankle straight or neutral.